sparkflows/sparkflows-docs/docs/user-guide/export-import/export-pipelines.rst

 Export Pipelines
 ==============

-Fire Insights enables you to export Pipelines as JSON files.
-These JSON files can be imported into another instance of Fire Insights.
+Sparkflows enables you to export Pipelines as JSON files.
+These JSON files can be imported into another instance of Sparkflows.

 Below are the steps for exporting Pipelines.

 Steps for Exporting a Pipeline
 -----

-1. You can Login to Fire Insights Web server URL and follow below steps:
+1. You can Login to Sparkflows Web server URL and follow below steps:

      * Go to the Project List page.
      * Select the project that has the Pipeline you want to Export.